CreativeRobotics/Commander/README.md

 Commander can use an optional command prompt with user defined text to emulate the feel of a command line, this prompt can be changed dynamically to indicate the current context, for example it can show the working directory of a file system, or the title of a sub command list.
 Commander also has a user defined 'reload' character that will reload the last command.
 By default this is / so, for example, if you sent a command called 'print sensors' and then want to send the same command again, you just need to type / to repeat it.
 A user defined 'comment' character (# by default) can be put in front of a line to tell Commander to ignore it.
 This can be handy when reading SD card files if you want to put comments into the file.
 Comments can also be placed after commands as well as on their own lines.

+Visit the [API](https://github.com/CreativeRobotics/Commander/wiki/API) page for a complete list of Commanders methods.

 ### The following list of examples demonstrate various ways to use Commander

 __BasicCommands:__ Demonstrates setting and getting integer and float values with a command list and setting multiple values with a single command.